WWE News: Becky Lynch Teases Next Feud

 As one of WWE’s foremost antiheroes, a match between Lynch and McMahon is a great idea.
 “The Man” conducts herself like a people’s champion who isn’t afraid to speak her mind and get her hands dirty.
 McMahon, meanwhile, represents the WWE corporate hierarchy that so many members of the WWE Universe aren’t the biggest fans of.

 Before Lynch considers taking on any more opponents, though, she’ll need to turn her attention to next week’s episode of Monday Night Raw.
-The current champion is scheduled to team with Charlotte to wrestle against former Women’s Tag Team Champions Bayley and Sasha Banks.
+The current champion is scheduled to team up with Charlotte to wrestle against former Women’s Tag Team Champions Bayley and Sasha Banks.

 “The Man” takes over @espn!
 Watch @BeckyLynchWWE star in TWO of the newest #ThisIsSportsCenter commercials. https://t.co/GVuvetsPsW